Vulnerable people in Ethiopia often cannot access healthcare and the services they need to live a life of dignity.

 In a country with only one radiation therapy machine, Ephrem is dedicated to improving end of life care for those living in poverty.

 In a remote Ethiopian village, lives a little girl named America.
 At just three years old, America developed the devastating disease noma.

 After tragedy caused Woltemariam to take care of her grandchildren, she was forced to beg on the streets to survive.
 This all changed when she found SCWOP.

 Hospice Ethiopia is the only organisation in Ethiopia providing community based palliative care for destitute people who are terminally ill.
 Their project provides in-home care, including pain management and counselling for patients, and grief support and financial assistance for family members.
 Currently operating in Addis Ababa, the organisation also works to create greater awareness about the existence and benefits of palliative care – something not widely known about – by training health professionals in pain assessment and control, encouraging referrals to hospice care from general health clinics, and undertaking and sharing research in palliative care across Ethiopia.

 For nearly 30 years, SCWOP has been working to improve the lives of destitute elders and orphaned grandchildren.
 Based in Addis Ababa, SCWOP provides a basic monthly pension to help cover essentials such as food, clothes and medical bills for themselves and, if they are responsible for them, for their grandchildren.

-destitute elders were provided with a monthly pension and support
+vulnerable elders were provided with a monthly pension and support.

 Adolescent girls are often subjected to harmful traditional practices, such as female genital mutilation, gender-based violence and child marriage.